Skip to content

 Watch Command

-Monitor logs in real-time with filtering options.
+Monitor logs in real-time with powerful filtering:

 bash